-Interactive television is available at Wor-Wic's campus in Salisbury and at the college's Berlin-Ocean City Instructional Center in Berlin.
-The instruction that takes place in these television classrooms is broadcast to other sites on Maryland's Lower Eastern Shore.
+Interactive television is available at Wor-Wic's campus.
+The instruction takes place in television classrooms, where programming is broadcast to and from other sites in Maryland.

 Online Courses

 A World Wide Web site is used to support each online course with a syllabus, study guide, help topics and relevant course material.
 A Web-based message board provides interactive forums for discussion about the course.
 Communications between the instructor and the student are not simultaneous, but occur through e-mail, fax messages, chat rooms and listserves.
 In order to participate, students must have access to a computer with a modem and an Internet service provider.